HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Quick Tip: Create a content adaptation matrix.
 List your core topics down the left side and platforms across the top.
 For each intersection, note the specific angle and format that works for that platform.
 This turns content repurposing from an afterthought into a deliberate process.

 Tracking multi-platform search performance is messy.
-Each platform has its own analytics, and connecting the dots between a TikTok view and a website conversion isn’t straightforward.
+Each platform has its own analytics, and connecting a TikTok view to a website conversion isn’t straightforward.
 But it’s not impossible.

 Use platform-specific tracking links.
 UTM parameters help you identify traffic sources in Google Analytics.
 Create unique links for each platform so you can see which drives the most engaged visitors.

 Track platform-specific conversions.
 Someone might discover you on TikTok, research you on Reddit, and convert after a Google search.
-Multi-touch attribution tools can help, but even simple surveys asking “How did you hear about us?” provide valuable insights.
+Multi-touch attribution tools can help, but even a simple survey asking “How did you hear about us?” gives you useful insight.

 Listing your business in quality directories like Jasmine Web Directory can also improve your overall online presence and make it easier for potential customers to find you across multiple platforms.